The Constitution of the Youngstown State University Student Government Association

-There shall be one faculty, one administrative advisor to the Student Government Association who shall be approved annually by the Student Government Association at the beginning of the academic year.
+There shall be at least one faculty and at least one administrative advisor to the Student Government Association who shall be approved annually by the Student Government Association at the beginning of the academic year.
 The process for selecting advisors shall be outlined in the By-laws.

 Article X: Impeachment and Removal from Office

 The Student Government Association reserves unto itself the right to impeach any of its members for any behavior which it deems as irresponsible and neglectful conduct in the member’s responsibility to carry out his/her constitutional duties.

 1. A bill of impeachment must contain formal charges against the member and must be passed by a majority vote of those present to institute such proceedings.

 2. The person so charged shall be notified in writing of the charges against him/her, the date of the hearing, and his/her right to present witnesses in his/her behalf.

 3. The person(s) sponsoring the bill of impeachment shall then be charged with the duties of presenting the case.
 The case shall be heard by the total membership of the Legislative Assembly in open session.
 Then the Legislative Assembly shall deliberate in closed session.
 A two-thirds (2/3) vote of the entire membership shall be required to hold responsible.

 4. Upon being held responsible by the Legislative Assembly, the respondent shall be immediately removed from office.
 The decision of the Legislative Assembly shall be final.